Hilbert-Burch matrices and explicit torus-stable families of finite subschemes of $\mathbb A ^2$: Białynicki-Birula decomposition

-The parameters which weights lie in the upper half-plane span the Białynicki-Birula cell associated to the cocharacter $\psi$. \end{exm} Now we show that the construction from Definition \ref{matrix-general} even though in general does not provide a globally defined map to the Hilbert scheme, when restricted to the Białynicki-Birula cell with line $x=0$ attracted to $0$ by $\G_m$-action induced by cocharacter, provides us a rational map to the respective cell on the Hilbert scheme. \begin{twr} Choose a cocharacter $\psi\colon \G_m \to \G_m^2$, such that $y$ has a non-negative degree with respect to the induced grading.
+The parameters which weights lie in the upper half-plane span the Białynicki-Birula cell associated to the cocharacter $\psi$. \end{exm} Let us take a one-parameter subgroup $\psi$ acting on $\A^2$, that attracts the line $x=0$ to the origin.
+Now we show that the spread-out matrix, Definition \ref{matrix-general}, provides a rational map to the cell on the Hilbert scheme associated to such a $\psi$. \begin{twr} Choose a cocharacter $\psi\colon \G_m \to \G_m^2$, such that $y$ has a non-negative degree with respect to the induced grading.
 Let us restrict $B$ to $B^{+,\psi}$ the Białynicki-Birula cell associated to $\psi$.
 The morphism $\pi$ induces a rational $\G_m^2$-equivariant map $\phi^+ \colon B^{+,\psi} \to \Hilb^{d}(\A^2)$.
 The image of $\phi^+$ lies in the Białynicki-Birula cell associated to $\psi$ and centred at $E$.
 The map $\phi^+$ is \'etale in a $\G_m^2$-stable neighbourhood of the origin. \end{twr} \begin{proof} As observed in Example \ref{res-origin} the resultant $\res_E$ is of degree $\deg_\psi(y)tm_t$.
 We need to show that on $B^+$ the resultant has no terms with degree higher than that with respect to $y$.
 As noted in Lemma \ref{resultant-flat} the resultant is homogeneous.
 If there is a non-zero term $W(\ab)y^{N}$ for $N>tm_t$, then $\deg_\psi(W(\ab))=\deg_\psi(y)(tm_t-N)<0$.
 Since $B^+$ is the Białynicki-Birula cell, $W(\ab)$ depends only on parameters with non-negative degrees with respect to $\psi$, thus $\deg_{\psi}(W(\ab)) \geq 0$.
 0.2 cm Now, let us assume that $\deg_{\psi}(y)= 0$.
 That means that $\psi$ has a form:

 for $\a\neq 0$.
 Again we consider $W(\ab)$ as before, since $\res_E$ is homogeneous with respect to the full $\Z^2$-grading, $W(\ab)$ is also homogeneous and has degree $(0,tm_t-N)$.
 Let us consider what parameters can $W(\ab)$ depend on.
 Since we restrict ourselves to the Białynicki-Birula cell, it can only depend on those parameters $a_{i,j,k}$ such that their degree $(w_x,w_y):=(i-j,m_j-m_{i-1})$ satisfy the following inequality: